0xMarty167/0xMarty167.github.io/index.md

 # Marty167's CyberSec space
- This is a hub for sharing my journey, projects, and insights into the world of ethical hacking, threat analysis, and system defense.
+ This is a hub for sharing my journey, projects, and insights into the world of ethical hacking and general cybersecurity.
 ## 🔒 About Me

 ```bash